emdete/Qubes-blogs/emdete/README.md

 Starting
 --------

-When starting with qubes as a computer worked with a highly tuned setup for personal preferences in usability installing Qubes is like droping anchor.
+When starting with Qubes as a computer worked with a highly tuned setup for personal preferences in usability installing Qubes is like droping anchor.
 The cost of security is you can't do anymore simpliest things.
 Even if wanted.
 Point is to find out how to tell the system the difference of wanted and not so